 Did you know that not all cannabinoids target the same receptors?

-CBD has very low affinity for CB1 and so it is lacking euphoric side effects.1,2
+CBD has very low affinity for CB1 and so it lacks euphoric side effects.1,2

 References: 1.
 Grotenhermen F. Cannabinoids and the endocannabinoid system.
 Cannabinoids.
 2006;1:10-14.
 2. Oddi S, Maccarrone M. Phytocannabinoids and skin disorders.
 In: Pertwee RG, ed.
 Handbook of Cannabis.
 Oxford, UK: Oxford University Press; 2014:582-600.